Thank you for your response

 Mutual fund fact sheet analysis is essential before investing in any mutual fund scheme.
 It gives you information about the fund house, the composition of the plan, and where your money is going to be invested.
 This article covers the following:

-A mutual fund fact sheet is a basic three-page document that is designed for the purpose of giving an overview of the mutual fund and its performance.
-It is beneficial for potential investors to go through this report to analyze and evaluate a mutual fund scheme and learn the pros and cons of the same.
+A mutual fund fact sheet is an essential document that is designed to give an overview of the mutual fund and its performance.
+It is beneficial for potential investors to go through this report to analyse and evaluate a mutual fund scheme and learn the pros and cons of the same.

-A fact sheet provides an easy and comprehensible picture of the fund through simple description and illustrations through charts.
+A fact sheet provides a simple and understandable picture of the fund through simple description and illustrations through charts.
 It presents a good idea of a particular mutual fund to the investor who can take the first step towards considering whether to invest in a mutual fund or not.
-Mutual fund sheets are disclosed on a monthly basis.
+Mutual fund sheets are disclosed monthly.

-The fact sheets generally give out information related to following aspects of a mutual fund scheme:
+The fact sheets generally give out information related to the following aspects of a mutual fund scheme:

 Not every mutual fund is made for you.
-There may be mutual funds that are not appropriate for the certain type of investors depending on their risk appetite or financial standing.
-In order to assess the risk attached to the fund, the investor must assess his/her financial position in relation to the risk associated with the mutual fund.
+There may be mutual funds that are not appropriate for the specific type of investors, depending on their risk appetite or financial standing.
+To assess the risk attached to the fund, the investor must assess his/her financial position in relation to the risk associated with the mutual fund.

-Before selecting a mutual fund, it is very important to examine it from a returns standpoint.
-A record of returns earned by a mutual fund over a period of past 1,3,5 and 10 years is presented to give a picture of how the mutual fund has fared in the market over a period of time.
+Before selecting a mutual fund, it is essential to examine it from a returns standpoint.
+A record of the returns earned by a mutual fund over the past 1, 3, 5, and 10 years is presented to give a picture of how the mutual fund has fared in the market over a period of time.

 |Portfolio Turnover Ratio||Measures the funds trading activity|